-Your credit score, often referred to as your FICO Score, is comprised of several components: Your payment history (35 percent); current debts (30 percent); length of your credit history (15 percent); new credit applications (10 percent); and your credit mix (10 percent), or the varied accounts you have, including credit cards, loans, retail accounts or a mortgage.
+Your credit score, often referred to as your FICO® Score, is comprised of several components: Your payment history (35%); credit utilization (30%); length of your credit history (15%); new credit applications (10%); and your credit mix (10%), or the varied accounts you have, including credit cards, loans, retail accounts or a mortgage.

 To ensure your credit score is maximized, the best thing you can do is get a copy of your credit report.
 You are entitled to a free report each year from each of the three major credit bureaus (TransUnion, Experian and Equifax).
 Once you review your report, you'll have a better idea of how credit cards are impacting your score.
 Too much credit card debt, not paying your bills on time and opening new accounts all could hurt your score, so examine the report for these trends and craft a plan to address them - either by paying down debt, setting up automatic payments or by relying on one main credit card rather than multiple accounts.

-New credit applications account for 10 percent of your credit score, but it's important to know that applying for one single credit card won't affect your rating in any meaningful way.
+New credit applications account for 10% of your credit score, but it's important to know that applying for one single credit card won't affect your rating in any meaningful way.

-There's no real way to gauge exactly how much of a hit your credit score will take if you apply for one card because the exact methods for how FICO scores are calculated are a mystery to most of the consumer credit market.
+There's no real way to gauge exactly how much of a hit your credit score will take if you apply for one card because the exact methods for how FICO® scores are calculated are a mystery to most of the consumer credit market.
 Nobody, except perhaps a few select people at the credit bureaus, know exactly how much a credit score is affected by applying for one solitary card.
-But honestly, it isn't much.
+But honestly, it shouldn't be much.